webgpu/webgpufundamentals/webgpu/lessons/webgpu-fundamentals.md

   description

-To execute shaders on the GPU you need to create all of these resources and setup this state.
-Creation of resources is relatively straight forward.
+To execute shaders on the GPU you need to create all of these resources and set up this state.
+Creation of resources is relatively straightforward.
 One interesting thing is most WebGPU resources can not be changed after creation.
 You can change their contents but not their size, usage, format, etc...
 If you want to change any of that stuff you create a new resource and destroy the old one.

-Some of the state is setup by creating and then executing command buffers.
+Some of the state is set up by creating and then executing command buffers.
 Command buffers are literally what their name suggests.
 They are a buffer of commands.
 You create command encoders.
 The encoders encode commands into the command buffer.
 You then *finish* the encoder and it gives you the command buffer it created.
 You can then *submit* that command buffer to have WebGPU execute the commands.

-Here is some pseudo code of encoding a command buffer followed by a representation of the command buffer that was created.
+Here is some pseudo-code for encoding a command buffer followed by a representation of the command buffer that was created.

 <div class="webgpu_center side-by-side"><div style="min-width: 300px; max-width: 400px; flex: 1 1;"><pre class="prettyprint lang-javascript"><code>{{#escapehtml}}